 To address this challenge, we present OrchMLLM, an efficient and adaptive framework designed to comprehensively resolve mini-batch imbalances and accelerate MLLM training, as illustrated in Figure~\ref{fig:dia}.
-The core insight of OrchMLLM is that rearranging mini-batches across DP instances does not affect the training results (i.e., the rearrangement is consequence-invariant) and that a proper rearrangement of mini-batches can eliminate the imbalance and further balance GPU utilization.
-Building on this observation, we formulate the problem and propose several Batch Post-Balancing algorithms.
-These algorithms will determine the appropriate rearrangement for mini-batches in different scenarios, achieving balance across all DP instances.
+The core insight of OrchMLLM is that rearranging mini-batches across DP instances does not affect training results (i.e., the rearrangement is consequence-invariant) and that a proper rearrangement of mini-batches can eliminate the imbalance and further balance GPU utilization.
+Building on this observation, Batch Post-Balancing Dispatcher is proposed to achieve balance among mini-batches of a single modality after mini-batches have been decided, breaking the complex problem into sub-problems for each phase.
+First, we formulate the problem and propose several Batch Post-Balancing algorithms, which prepare the dispatcher to determine the appropriate rearrangement for mini-batches in different scenarios.
 Furthermore, we devise a Node-wise All-to-All Communicator to implement the practical rearrangement of mini-batches.
-Specifically, All-to-All Batch Communicator rearranges mini-batches with lightweight communication overhead and memory occupancy, and Node-wise Rearrange Algorithm further reduces the communication overhead by leveraging the heterogeneous bandwidths between intra-node and inter-node instances.
-Lastly, the custom-designed MLLM Global Orchestrator is integrated into the MLLM training workflow, comprehensively resolving mini-batch imbalances during each training phase and significantly enhancing training efficiency.
+Specifically, All-to-All Batch Communicator rearranges mini-batches with lightweight communication overhead and memory occupancy, and Node-wise Rearrange Algorithm further reduces the communication overhead by leveraging heterogeneous bandwidths between intra-node and inter-node instances.
+Lastly, the custom-designed MLLM Global Orchestrator is integrated into the MLLM training workflow, comprehensively resolving mini-batch imbalances during each phase and significantly enhancing training efficiency.